 Differences between Hyperthermia and Oncotermia

-Oncothermia is based on the Hyperthermia method, frequently used for cancer treatments.
-But unlike conventional hyperthermia, Oncothermia, in addition to producing an absolute increase in the temperature of the deep layers of tissue.
-Also combines the action of the modulated electric field, with a carrier frequency of 13.56MHz, which is generated by two electrodes assets.
-This electric field allows an absorption of energy in the extracellular fluid (ECM), and the imbalance and destructuration of the membrane of the cancer cells achieving important effects at only 38ºC.
+Oncothermia is based on the method of hyperthermia, often used for cancer treatments.
+However, it differs from conventional hyperthermia.
+In addition to producing an absolute increase in the temperature of the deep tissue layers, Oncothermia combines the action of a modulated electric field.
+It also uses a carrier frequency of 13.56MHz, which is generated by two active electrodes.
+This electric field allows an absorption of energy into the extracellular fluid (ECM), and the unbalancing and de-structuring of the cancer cell membrane.
+In this way, significant therapeutic effects are achieved at only 38ºC.

-Schematic illustration of Oncothermia treatment.
-Show how the electric field produced by the two electrodes crosses the patient through the areas of lower impedance (greater conductivity), and is absorbed only by the tumor tissue.
+It can be seen how the electric field produced by the two electrodes passes through the patient through the areas of lower impedance (higher conductivity).
+In this way, only the tumour tissue absorbs the heat.

 More information in the following link.